pc-guru91/Advanced-Regression-Techniques/README.md

 ```

  #### MoSold & YrSold
- Both features are prone to seasonality with a hint of cyclicality and SalePrice varies by the months and years in which homes are sold.
+ Both features are proned to seasonality with a hint of cyclicality and SalePrice varies by the months and years in which homes are sold.

 ![mo yr sold](https://user-images.githubusercontent.com/38479244/40102807-51fe7fde-58a0-11e8-9de3-516723372641.png)

 ```
 Ames$MoSold = as.factor(Ames$MoSold)
 Ames$YrSold = as.factor(Ames$YrSold)